 "Clumsiness is a symptom that is often ignored by patients and doctors alike," says Anthony Kouri, MD, an orthopedic surgeon with the University of Toledo Medical Center.
 "Because many of these symptoms are also things that occur as we age, it is passed off as simple aging by most people.
 Though some people may be naturally clumsy, this can also be a sign of something much worse."

 A cough is likely just a cold or allergy.
 But a recurrent cough should be investigated by a doctor.
-It’s one of the symptoms of mesothelioma, a so-called “silent” cancer that takes decades to develop and is often diagnosed among the older demographic.
-“With asbestos exposure being this cancer’s only known cause, it historically has affected blue-collar workers and military personnel,” says Colin Ruggiero, a health advocate for mesothelioma.com.
-“Those who were susceptible to asbestos exposure should be mindful of the subtle symptoms that this disease presents, like chest pain, fatigue, muscle weakness and coughing.
-Commonly, mesothelioma will be misdiagnosed with the flu, pneumonia, and other less severe illnesses.”
+A dry cough could be a sign of COVID-19.
+A persistent cough is also one of the symptoms of mesothelioma, a so-called "silent" cancer that takes decades to develop and is often diagnosed among the older demographic.
+"With asbestos exposure being this cancer's only known cause, it historically has affected blue-collar workers and military personnel," says Colin Ruggiero, a health advocate for mesothelioma.com.
+"Those who were susceptible to asbestos exposure should be mindful of the subtle symptoms that this disease presents, like chest pain, fatigue, muscle weakness and coughing.
+Commonly, mesothelioma will be misdiagnosed with the flu, pneumonia, and other less severe illnesses."

 High Blood Pressure